GD-DSir/Habit_Tracker/README.md

     This will also refresh the stat and menu pane to reflect the changes made.
   - Button 2: Remove a Habit

-    Clicking Button 2 will replace the buttons on the menu pane with a scrollable list of buttons with habit names.
+    Clicking Button 2 will replace the buttons on the menu pane with a scrollable list of buttons with habit names, the return button can be used to return to previous menu.
 Clicking on the name of habit to remove will trigger a pop-up:

     The pop-up reads -- Habit 'habit_name' will be deleted, THIS CANNOT BE UNDONE' -- The user must confirm.